 This program is a certification process that distills an educational methodology to integrate into a variety of modalities such as:

 This is not a licenser program.

-Recordings are available for all courses and the virtual winter retreat.
+Recordings are available for all courses.
 You can watch them at your own pace.
 The summer virtual immersion does require some mandatory live participation in English.

 PROGRAM DURATION, SCHEDULE, TIME COMMITMENT & ATTENDANCE

 The program begins September 14, 2020 and ends June 2021, with a culminating virtual summer immersion.

 See Course Dates & Descriptions above.